gruntwork-io/docs/_docs-sources/refarch/configuration/index.md

 The gruntwork CLI includes a [wizard](./run-the-wizard.md) that automates all of the steps to get the required data from you.
 This is the recommended path for the majority of users.

 If you are required to manually provision AWS accounts, domain names, or otherwise, the Gruntwork CLI has utilities to [manually bootstrap](https://github.com/gruntwork-io/gruntwork#bootstrap-manually) the required resources.
-This approach is only recommended for advanced users.
+This approach is only recommended for advanced users after consulting with Gruntwork.
 After all data has been generated manually, you will need to fill out the `reference-architecture-form.yml` manually.

 ## Let's get started!